Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 One of them relayed a story to me.

-They could have made it to New York City and still be within the incubation period of uh Ebola.
+They could have made it to New York City and still be within the incubation period of Ebola.

 But it's just racist, I guess, to point that out.

-It's just it's just racist and it's anti-immigrant to point this out.
+And it's anti-immigrant to point this out.

-And especially to call up black guys.
+And especially to call it black guys.

 This is a commander, U.S. Southern Command.